 Air conditioner regas cost

 The reason behind your air conditioner losing refrigerant will determine how much it will cost to regas your system.
 Due to air conditioning systems requiring repairs or maintenance prior to being able to be regassed it is impossible for any air conditioning company to give you price.

 Air Conditioning regas experts

-If you prefer to book a technician right now you can also fill in our online book form and one of our staff will contact you in regards to your query.
+If you prefer to book a technician right now you can also fill the online service request form above and one of our staff will contact you in regards to your aircon.

 AIR CONDITIONING FAQ

 For more in depth air conditioning information visit our Air conditioning Information page